Estimation of Panel Data Models with Nonlinear Factor Structure: Proofs of Lemma and Theorem

 We now move to $\mathbf{D}_{6},$ which we again expand using \eqref{mpdiff};

 As before, we proceed by evaluating each of the four terms on the right-hand side of \eqref{eq:D6}.
-In light of the decomposition in \eqref{pag}, it is important to note that each of these four terms is actually comprised of two terms, as each component in $\left(\widehat{\mathbf{P}}\+\alpha_{g_i}-\*g_i(\mathbf{F})\right)$ must be evaluated separately.
+In light of the decomposition in \eqref{pag}, it is important to note that each of these four terms actually comprises two terms, as each component in $\left(\widehat{\mathbf{P}}\+\alpha_{g_i}-\*g_i(\mathbf{F})\right)$ must be evaluated separately.
 We start by considering the second term in \eqref{eq:D6}: